-- multiple cultivars of cannabis. means a grower's harvested Cannabis produced during a single growing season in a contiguous area containing the same cultivar or variety. - (d)(g) "Home occupancy business" means a business operated on the premises of an individual's home or property where the individual is domiciled. - (e)(h) "Indoor cultivation" means growing Cannabis using artificial lighting. - "Interest holder" has the same meaning as defined in 11A V.S.A. § 11.01(11). - (j) "Inventory Tracking System" means a method implemented by the Board for tracing all Cannabis and Cannabis Products grown, manufactured, and sold in Vermont. - (g)(k) "Isolate" means a cannabis concentrate that is more than 98 percent comprised of a single cannabinoid compound created by a chemical process. - (h)(1) "Licensee" means a person who has been issued a license pursuant to Board Rule 1.
+- (d)(g) "Home occupancy business" means a business operated on the premises of an individual's home or property where the individual is domiciled. - (e)(h) "Indoor cultivation" means growing Cannabis using artificial lighting. - (f)(i) "Interest holder" has the same meaning as defined in 11A V.S.A. § 11.01(11). - (j) "Inventory Tracking System" means a method implemented by the Board for tracing all Cannabis and Cannabis Products grown, manufactured, and sold in Vermont. - (g)(k) "Isolate" means a cannabis concentrate that is more than 98 percent comprised of a single cannabinoid compound created by a chemical process. - (h)(1) "Licensee" means a person who has been issued a license pursuant to Board Rule 1.
 A licensee does not include a person who has been issued a prequalification approval. - (i)(m) "Outdoor cultivation" means growing Cannabis in an expanse of open or cleared ground or in a structurea manner that does not use artificial lighting and is not a greenhouse, provided that outdoor cultivators may use the minimum amount of artificial lighting necessary to keep photoperiod plants in a vegetative state.
-Artificial lighting for outdoor cultivation must not extend beyond May 1st in a calendar or past when the specific cultivar can sustain vegetative growth under natural sunlight, whichever comes first. - (j)(n) "Pesticide" shall have the same meaning as "economic poison" as defined in 6 V.S.A. § 911(5). - (k)(o) "Physical site of operations" means: - i. a cultivator's grow site; - ii. a wholesaler's product storage facility; - iii. a manufacturer's site of manufacture; - iv. a retailer's store location; or - v. a testing laboratory's testing facility. - (1)(p) "Plastic" means a synthetic material made from linking monomers through a chemical reaction to create a polymer chain that can be molded or extruded at high heat into various solid forms that retain their defined shapes during their life cycle and after disposal, including material derived from either petroleum or a biologically based polymer, such as corn or other plant sources. - (q) "Process lot" means whole or partial harvest lots that follow different paths toward market or diverted into waste.
-For example, a single harvest lot would be broken into two process lots if half was sold fresh frozen to a manufacturer, and half was dried, cured, and sold as bulk flower to a retailer means any amount of Cannabis concentrate, Cannabis Product or Cannabis infused product of the same type, processed at the same time, using the same ingredients and same standard operating procedures. - (m)(r) "Tincture" means a solvent, such as alcohol or glycerin, infused with cannabis.
+Artificial lighting for outdoor cultivation must not extend beyond May 1st in a calendar or past when the specific cultivar can sustain vegetative growth under natural sunlight, whichever comes first. - (j)(n) "Pesticide" shall have the same meaning as "economic poison" as defined in 6 V.S.A. § 911(5). - (k)(0) "Physical site of operations" means: - i. a cultivator's grow site; - ii. a wholesaler's product storage facility; - iii. a manufacturer's site of manufacture; - iv. a retailer's store location; or - v. a testing laboratory's testing facility. - (+)(p) "Plastic" means a synthetic material made from linking monomers through a chemical reaction to create a polymer chain that can be molded or extruded at high heat into various solid forms that retain their defined shapes during their life cycle and after disposal, including material derived from either petroleum or a biologically based polymer, such as corn or other plant sources. - (q) "Process lot" means whole or partial harvest lots that follow different paths toward market or diverted into waste.
+For example, a single harvest lot would be broken into two process lots if half was sold fresh frozen to a manufacturer, and half was dried, cured, and sold as bulk flower to a retailer, means any amount of Cannabis concentrate, Cannabis Product or Cannabis infused product of the same type, processed at the same time, using the same ingredients and same standard operating procedures. - (m)(r) "Tincture" means a solvent, such as alcohol or glycerin, infused with cannabis.
 A tincture may include additional plant material.
 Tinctures may be sold in any volume but the total milligrams of tetrahydrocannabinol per container must not exceed 500mg.